warrenm/AHEasing/README.md

 Supported functions
 --------

-The following types of easing functions are planned to be supported:
+The following types of easing functions are supported:

 * Linear
 * Quadratic